billlidc/Data-Structures/lectures/lecture4.md

     }

     /**
-     * Increases the capacity of this <tt>ArrayList</tt> instance, if necessary, to ensure that it can hold at least the number of * elements specified by the minimum capacity argument.
+     * Increases the capacity of this ArrayList instance, if necessary, to ensure that it can hold
+     * at least the number of elements specified by the minimum capacity argument.
      * @param minCapacity the desired minimum capacity */ public void ensureCapacity(int minCapacity) {